thindil/steamsky/bin/doc/MODDING.md

   option) add tag `module` with attribute `index` which value will be the index of selected ship module and attribute `action`.
 Then, if you modify an existing ship module, add changed values.
-* There can be maximum 1024 modules' prototypes declared in the game.

 ### Ship module data structure
 * Each ship module starts with tag `module`.
 * Attribute `index` is a module index (it can be a number or text) and must be unique.
 This value is used in ships data entries.
-The maximum length of the index is 64 characters.
 * Optional attribute `action`: What to do with this module.
 Possible values
   are: "add" (add this module, default option), "remove" (remove this module) or "update" (update selected module).
 * Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
-The maximum length of the name is 64 characters.
-The maximum length of the name is 64 characters.
 * Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit, Turret, Gun, Cargo, Hull, Armor, Battering\_ram, Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse, Medical\_room, Harpoon\_Gun,